iririb/wap_api-lumen/note.md

 migrate to the database
     php artisan migrate
-    if you facing the error driver not found, locate the php.ini and make sure to uncomment, from ";extension=pdo_mysql" to "extension=pdo_mysql"
+    if you facing the error driver not found, locate the php.ini and make sure to uncomment, from ";extension=pdo_mysql" to "extension=pdo_mysql" create a controller
+    php artisan make:Controller ProductController --resource
+    controller name has to be match with model sample body for the project need to use postman as we need to send file using it